Polyvagal 101

 Polyvagal theory helps us better understand our vagus nerve—the nerve that provides an active state that is not Fight/Flight.

-The vagus nerve connects the head-brain with the belly-brain—the gut.
-It creates two kinds of active and calm.
+The vagus nerve allows the head-brain to communicate with the belly-brain—the gut.
+The rhythm of the flow of communication of the vagus creates a playful kind of activation and two kinds of stillness.

-There’s active and calm for when we feel safe.
+There’s active and stillness when we feel safe.

-There’s a kind of calm that helps us hide from danger.
+There’s a kind of stillness that helps us hide from danger.

 The vagus nerve plays an important role in communication.